 Matt first used Coda for an employee competency framework at Earnest Research that the HR team originally had in a Google Sheet.
 When Earnest held an internal hackathon, Matt took the opportunity to transform the Google Sheet into a more usable Coda doc that eliminated multi-tab inconsistencies.
 The original Google Sheet had a bunch of values that could potentially change, and to update the file required a lot of manual copying/pasting:

-to easily filter the different competencies depending on who is looking at the doc.
+With the Coda doc, Matt built to easily filter the different competencies depending on who is looking at the doc.
 While this is a simple use case of Coda, Matt emphasized Coda’s simplicity to his team while demonstrating that it can replace other document platforms like Confluence and Google Docs:

 Wrap-ups, not stand-ups